-Using AFr mode to recompose
+Using AFr mode to recompose Once AFr mode is activated, autofor

 Once AFr mode is activated, autofocus is invoked by pressing the shutter button halfway down (unless autofocus function is assigned to a separate button).
 When you have locked focus on the target, simply recompose and press the shutter button all the way down to capture the image.
 The XF Camera will automatically adjust the plane of focus for you, based on your anticipated movement, prior to capturing the image.